 Setting it up

 Before getting too far into the list of features, what a lot of users are going to want to know is how the setup works, and how much process is really involved.
 It’s actually a breeze, and one of the things that stands out most to me.
 Even moving to wireless connection (which most people will obviously want) is no problem.
 You just plug the unit in, connect it to your router, and run some software on your computer.
+If you don’t know how to login to your router in order to set this up, you might want to read up on Netgear router access before you attempt to do so.
 Once the unit is setup, you just unplug.
 You’re walked through everything with better-than-average literature, and the software gave me no problems at all.